noe-protocol/noe-gate/README.md

 - **`error`** → strict-mode contract rejection, such as `ERR_EPISTEMIC_MISMATCH` or `ERR_CONTEXT_STALE`

-Noe is not a control loop or motion planner.
+Noe Kernel is not a control loop or motion planner.
 It is a fail-stop decision boundary for discrete, safety-relevant actions, with replayable evidence records.